theoparis/theoparis/README.md

 ## 👋 Hello There

-**My name is Theo and I'm a 20-year-old programmer and music producer.
+**My name is Theo and I am 20 years old.
+My favorite video game is Minecraft and I like programming and music.**
-I have worked with frameworks such as Svelte and I'm currently exploring the C++ programming language.**

 If you want to learn more about me, [you can head to my website](https://theoparis.com).